sky54000/Docker_Blih/README.md

 ## Description

-This project goal is to simplify the repository creation with blih.
+This project goal is to simplify the repository creation and file commits/push with blih.

 The project builds and runs an Ubuntu docker with blih, then blih create your repository.
-All file in `./project` are moved into this new repository, that is pushed next.
+All file in `./project` are moved into this new repository, to finally make a git commit and git push in it.

-It is only a tool to create the repository, you must manage your git repository, with 'git'.
+For now, it is only able to create the repository and push in it, so if we want to commit, push or clone, we have to use the command: `git`

+The project give read permisson to 'ramassage-tek'.

+Please be careful when using this project, after executing it, always verify your submit with `git clone`.

 ## Configuration